Nozzles and discs

 Suitable filtration is crucial to prevent nozzle clogging.

-The choice of nozzle is crucial because the size of the drops influences the coverage rate on the vegetation and potential drift.
+The choice of nozzle is crucial because the size of the drops influences the rate of coverage of the vegetation and potential drift.

 Nozzles